tomshmueli/myWebCrawler/README.md

 # Web Crawler Project

 ## Introduction
-This project develops a simple web crawler capable of downloading all pages from a specific entry point to a local storage system.
+This project develops a simple web crawler capable of downloading all pages from a specific entry point to a local storage system using multithreading.
 This README.md file provides Guidelines for current implementation as well as ideas for a Sytem Design and further enhancements to improve the system.

 ## Task Clarifications